 STEP RESPONSIBLE PARTY DETAILS/EXPLANATION 1 Property Owners or Contractor IF A CITYINSPECT ACCOUNT HAS NOT BEEN CREATED-CREATE A CITYINSPECT ACCOUNT: Go To: Bountifulutah.gov Hover over: Departments Click on: Building Apply for building permit: This is where you will create a Cityinspect account.
 Once you have created an account with Cityinspect, you will create an application for your permit.
 If any questions arise in this process, please feel free to contact Engineering at 801-298-6125.
-SUBMIT COMPLETED SOLAR PERMIT APPLICATION PACKET AND PAY \$50 ADMINISTRATIVE FEE: See Attachment 1 for a complete list of items to be submitted.
+2 Property Owners or Contractor SUBMIT COMPLETED SOLAR PERMIT APPLICATION PACKET AND PAY \$50 ADMINISTRATIVE FEE: See Attachment 1 for a complete list of items to be submitted.
 Please use the check-list provided to ensure your application is complete.
 PLEASE NOTE: INCOMPLETE APPLICATIONS WILL BE REJECTED.
-2 Property Owners or Contractor 3 Fire Review Please Note: Fire Review will now be separate and NOT through the Cityinspect portal.
-See ATTACHMENT 5 of the solar application packet.
-4 Bountiful City Planning, Engineering/Building & Power The application is now in "Plan Review".
+3 Bountiful City Planning, Engineering/Building, Fire & Power The application is now in "Plan Review".
 Pay attention to your project on the Cityinspect portal.
 If the reviewers have questions or need corrections this is where it will be noted.
 Your Plan Review process will be paused until you address corrections/questions the reviewer has posed on your project in the portal.
 Once the review is complete and project is approved, the applicant will be notified, payment will be due and permit can then be issued.
-PLEASE NOTE: All APPROVALS ARE COMPLETED THROUGH THE CITYINSPECT PORTAL .
+PLEASE NOTE: ALL APPROVALS ARE COMPLETED THROUGH THE CITYINSPECT PORTAL.
 Approvals, rejection or comments will be recorded in Cityinspect and available for applicant review.
-5 Contractor or Property Owner NO PAYMENTS BY PHONE.
-Please pay through Cityinspect or bring payment into 795 S Main St, Bountiful.
-If paying by card, there is a 3% processing fee.
-Sorry, no AmEx at this time.
-6 Contractor or Property Owner Upon completion of solar installation, call Engineering at 801-298-6125 for INSPECTIONS.
-PLEASE NOTE: THERE ARE NO FRIDAY INSPECTIONS 7 Contractor or Property Owner Photos will NOT be accepted.
+4 Contractor or Property Owner Call Bountiful Engineering 801-298-6125, to make payment for Application Fee and Solar Permit Fees.
+5 Contractor or Property Owner Upon completion of solar installation, call Engineering at 801-298-6125 for INSPECTIONS.
+PLEASE NOTE: THERE ARE NO FRIDAY INSPECTIONS.
+6 Contractor or Property Owner Photos will NOT be accepted.
 Onsite inspection is required.
-8 Bountiful City Power Contact Power Company with approval to attach Solar Power Meter at 801-298-6072 once the project inspection has been scheduled.
+7 Bountiful City Power Contact Power Company with approval to attach Solar Power Meter at 801-298-6072.